bparanj/crystal/electronics/zettel/diode.md

    A 555 timer IC contains a combination of transistors and other components to generate precise timing intervals, used in applications like pulse-width modulation or creating oscillators.

-5. **How do active components amplify signals?**

-   How do active components, like transistors, amplify electrical signals?
+5. How do active components, like transistors, amplify electrical signals?

    Active components can amplify signals by using a small input signal to control a larger output signal.
 This amplification process allows weak signals to be strengthened, which is crucial in applications like audio amplification or radio transmission.